 Extreme low power

-Offers 50%+ battery life.
-Industry’s only Smart Digital Radio, PolaRFusion architecture will set a new industry benchmark for low power, and maximizing battery life in energy critical wireless applications
+Offers extended battery life for cloud connected devices.
+Industry's only digital polar architecture, PolaRFusion, sets a new industry benchmark for low power, and maximizing battery life in energy critical wireless IoT applications.

 High-level of solution flexibility

-The PolaRFusion radio architecture can be applied to a wide range of industry standard wireless protocols based in software including Wi-Fi, Bluetooth, Zigbee, NB-IoT, LTE, and a host of other popular and emerging wireless standards
+The PolaRFusion radio architecture can be applied to a wide range of industry standard wireless protocols based in software including Wi-Fi, Bluetooth, Zigbee, NB-IoT, LTE/5G, and a host of other popular and emerging wireless standards.

 Complete wireless solution integration

 The efficient InnoPhase digital intensive design enables the integration of almost the entire wireless solution that is found in a traditional module level product including the digital based radio, an MCU for lightweight applications, memory, I/O and RF support circuitry.

 The move from analog-intensive to a digital RF design means that wireless solutions can finally get onto Moore's Law Curve.
 Unlike traditional analog IQ radios, the digital PolaRFusion architecture will now enable radios to go to even lower levels of power use and smaller die sizes as more advanced semiconductor process nodes are used.

 Yang is an expert in low-power and reconfigurable RF circuits and systems.
 He received his Ph.D. from Carnegie Mellon University and M.S. and B.S. degrees in Electronics Engineering from Fudan University.
 Dr. Xu was an associate professor in the ECE department of Illinois Institute of Technology.
 Prior to joining the faculty at IIT, he was a senior researcher with Qualcomm.

 Dr Xu has 30+ referred publications and 20+ patents.
 He was a recipient of the Inventor Recognition Award from the Microelectronics Advanced Research Consortium (MARCO).